If you are looking for an affordable place to spend an excellent time, check this list of the cheapest countries to retire in Europe.

 If you don’t mind lower temperatures and snow in winter, Poland can be an excellent option for you.
 Even if it is a part of the European Union, Poland still does not have a date to adopt the Euro common currency, which already made its neighbors Slovakia and Lithuania to have a huge increase on their prices.

-Poland is big and has a number of cities with different profiles, but you should stay away from Krakow and Warsaw if you are planning to get cheap real estate or rent your accomodation.
+Poland is big and has a number of cities with different profiles for most tastes.
+You should stay away from Krakow and Warsaw though, if you are planning to get cheap real estate.
+The same applies for renting your accommodation.

-Pros:excellent food, weaker currency compared to the Euro or Dollar, excellent food, very well connected by air and land to most European nations.
+Pros:excellent food, weaker currency compared to the Euro or Dollar.
+Great infrastructure with excellent connections by air and land to most European nations.

 Cons:dark cold winter, hard to retire if you are a not an EU citizen.

-Minimum Budget:if you choose a mid sized city like Poznan or Rzeszow, you can have a comfortable life on 800 dollars a month, and anything above 1000 will put you eating the best food and living in the best areas of these cities.
+Minimum Budget: if you choose a mid sized city like Poznan or Rzeszow, you can have a comfortable life on 1000 dollars a month, and anything above 1500 will put you eating the best food and living in the best areas of these cities.

 2 – Spain